litui/rza1-minimal/README.md

 Based on the `RZ_A1H_other_sample` code from Renesas, this repo aims to be a starting point for developers looking to write code for the [GR-LYCHEE](https://os.mbed.com/platforms/Renesas-GR-LYCHEE/) or [GR-PEACH](https://os.mbed.com/platforms/Renesas-GR-PEACH/) without the need to rely on Renesas's e2studio IDE or the IDE4GR.
 Unlike most of the RZA example code from Renesas and ARM/MBED, this code is not bound to FreeRTOS or MbedOS but is somewhat barebones and has been adapted to run successfully from SFLASH (`0x18000000`) on the GR-PEACH and GR-LYCHEE which are locked to boot mode 3 and boot mode 1, respectively.

-While it's not all linked, most of the Renesas Sample code was left intact in the repo and will be adapted or cleared out over time.

 This repository is not affiliated with or endorsed by Renesas.
 Copyrights belong to their respective holders and licenses contained in individual files supercede any overall license for this repository.

 ## Done